 - Funds themselves are not subject to income tax or corporate income tax.
-It is the individual investor with their (proportionate) shares in the profit who is subject to tax. - There are no restrictions on how fund profits can be used: they may be fully distributed, fully reinvested or anything in between. - The taxable profits are what are called the fund's "dividend equivalent profits" (i.e. profits that would in principle be distributable).
+It is the individual investor with their (proportionate) share in the profit who is subject to tax. - Austria has the right of taxation for income that a limited taxpayer draws from Austrian real estate of a real estate fund.
+In the case of publicly traded real estate funds, the limited taxpayer may therefore also be obliged to file a tax return in Austria.
+In the case of funds that are not publicly traded, the tax is paid by the capital management company by withholding tax at source (withholding tax). - There are no restrictions on how fund profits can be used: they may be fully distributed, fully reinvested or anything in between. - The taxable profits are what are called the fund's "dividend equivalent profits" (i.e. profits that would in principle be distributable).
 Actual distributions will subsequently not be taxed any more. - Not only is the income from renting out and leasing real estate (called "property operating income") subject to tax, but also 80% of the annual increase in value of the real estate (for funds not publicly marketed, this can even rise to 100%).
 This applies irrespective of whether the gains have been realised (especially by sale) or whether the increase arises merely as a result of the expert valuation.
 When calculating property operating income, depreciation is not tax deductible; instead, between 10% and 20% of the net rental income (excluding VAT and operating costs) may be charged against income and set aside in a maintenance reserve.
 Profit distributions of domestic corporations in which the fund may have invested are also included in profits since they are not transparent for tax purposes.
-The way in which income from foreign real estate is treated depends on the respective double taxation agreement (DTA) or on the foreign burden on profits: - Austria excludes such income from taxation ("relief method") for most countries. - Only in a few cases (e.g. Italy, UK, Japan, USA) can Austria levy taxes and offsets the foreign income taxes against the Austrian tax ("set-off method"). - In any case, foreign real estate companies are treated as transparent irrespective of their legal organisation, meaning the profits from them are treated and determined, for tax purposes, in the same way as for a direct investment. - As regards private investors, income generated at the fund level counts as investment income.
+The way in which income from foreign real estate is treated depends on the respective double taxation agreement (DTA) or on the foreign burden on profits: - Austria excludes such income from taxation ("relief method") for most countries. - Only in a few cases (e.g. Italy, UK, Japan, USA) can Austria levy taxes and offsets the foreign income taxes against the Austrian tax ("set-off method").

-74 TPA | Real Estate Taxation 2024 TPA | Real Estate Taxation
+82 TPA | Real Estate Taxation 2025 83